aks2203/deep-thinking/README.md

 ### Notes:

+February 21, 2022: Pretrained models added to [our drive](https://drive.google.com/drive/u/1/folders/1QzLt_9n2sNYrH7r8an0WMh4LnsKyzY7h).

-February 11, 2022: Code initially realsed with our paper on Arxiv.
+February 11, 2022: Code initially realsed with our paper on [Arxiv](https://arxiv.org/abs/2202.05826).
 Several features, including some trained models will be added in the comming weeks.

 ## Citing Our Work
 To cite our work, please reference the appropriate paper.